Pmuruthi/Pmuruthi/README.md

 - 👋 Hi, I’m @Pmuruthi
-- 👀 I’m interested in learning Programming in python
+- 👀 I’m interested in learning Data Science
-- 🌱 I’m currently learning Programming in python for Data Science
+- 🌱 I’m currently learning Programming in python for Data Science,Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning projects
-- 📫 How to reach me ...
+- 📫 How to reach me (pmuruthi05@gmail.com)

 <!---
 Pmuruthi/Pmuruthi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.